-You’ve heard of FBA (Fulfilment by Amazon), but have you heard of MFN (Merchant Fulfilled Network)?
-Probably, but just in case you’re not sure of all the differences or which one’s right for you, let the ever-so-wise RepricerExpress help you out.
+You’ve heard of FBA (Fulfillment by Amazon), but have you heard of MFN or (Merchant Fulfilled Network)?
+Probably, but just in case you’re not sure of all the differences or which one’s right for you, let us help you out.

 How MFN is Different From FBA